How Many Hours of Salt Spray Testing Does Your Product Need

 - Construction components

-In many cases, buyers have already defined the required salt spray duration.
+In many cases, buyers define the required salt spray duration.

 - Engineering drawings